Coreforge/infiniteExplorer/README.md

 [HIMU](https://github.com/MontagueM/HaloInfiniteModuleUnpacker) and [HIME](https://github.com/MontagueM/HaloInfiniteModelExtractor) by MontagueM
 detex by Harm Hanemaaijer and Contributors (see [here](https://github.com/hglm/detex/blob/master/LICENSE) for the license)
 [stb_image_write](https://github.com/nothings/stb/blob/master/stb_image_write.h) used for texture export, see source for authors
+# Requirements
+The 3D viewer requires OpenGL 4.6, but everything else works without it.

+# FAQ
+## Why is it crashing when I load the modules?
+You probably have an old version of infiniteExplorer.
+Check if a nightly build (or a fresh build from source) works.
+If those still don't work, please open an issue if there isn't already one.

+## WinFsp complains: `FSD not found`
+There probably was an update to WinFSP.
+Replace `winfsp-x64.dll` with the file from `C:\Program Files (x86)\WinFsp\bin\winfsp-x64.dll`, that should fix it.

 # Download
 ## Stable